joseayonwu/recipe-reviews-rating-prediction/README.md

 ## Overview

-This project explores a large dataset of recipe reviews to demonstrate an end-to-end data analytics and machine learning workflow.
+This project demonstrates an **end-to-end data analytics and machine learning pipeline** applied to predict recipe review ratings (1–5 stars).
-It covers data preparation, exploratory data analysis, feature engineering, model development, and evaluation, all applied to predict user ratings (1–5 stars) from both numeric and textual review data.
+It covers **data preparation, ETL workflows, exploratory data analysis (EDA), feature engineering, model development, and performance evaluation**.

-The analysis was developed as part of the Master of Data Analytics program at the University of Niagara Falls, Canada, and reflects the type of practical and interpretable work expected from an entry-level data analyst or co-op student.
+Developed as part of the *Master of Data Analytics* program at the **University of Niagara Falls, Canada**, this project showcases the ability to transform raw data into actionable business insights and interpretable machine learning outcomes.

 ---

-## 1. Project Objectives
+## 1. Objectives

-- Understand how engagement metrics and review text relate to user satisfaction.
+- Analyze how engagement metrics and review text relate to user satisfaction.
-- Prepare a high-quality, clean dataset suitable for predictive modeling.
+- Clean and structure data for reproducible machine learning pipelines.
-- Build and compare baseline and advanced models for rating prediction.
+- Build, tune, and evaluate **Logistic Regression** and **Random Forest** models.
-- Explore class imbalance handling and discuss business implications.
+- Address **class imbalance** and assess real-world implications.
-- Present results through interpretable visualizations and metrics.
+- Communicate findings using interpretable **visuals and metrics (Accuracy, Precision, Recall, F1-Score, ROC-AUC)**.

 ---